-1. Christians Practicing Their Faith In Times of Plague, Pestilence, and Disease
+1. Christians Practicing Their Faith In Times of Plague, Pestilence and Disease

-202. With reference to Christians practicing their faith, sheltering in place or, for example, assembling in times of such plague and pestilence, the broader historical record reveals that pestilence or disease never stopped Christians from assembling, worshiping, or practicing their faith.
-For example, in the third century A.D., in Caesarea, Eusebius wrote this about Christians during a plague in ancient

-Rome: "All day long some of them [the Christians] tended to the dying and to their burial, countless numbers with no one to care for them.
-Others gathered together from all parts of the city a multitude of those withered from famine and distributed bread to them all."

-203. Because of this, in the fourth century the Roman emperor Julian exhorted the pagan priesthood to compete with the Christian charities in times of plague.
-In a letter to the high priest of Galatia, Julian urged the distribution of grain and wine to the poor, noting that "the impious Galileans [Christians], in addition to their own, support ours, [and] it is shameful that our poor should be wanting our aid."

-204. In 1527 the Reformation leader Martin Luther, regarding the plague, sheltering in place, and public worship, wrote in his letter entitled 'Whether one may Flee from a Deadly Plague" that: "Those who are engaged in a spiritual ministry such as preachers and pastors must likewise remain steadfast before the peril of death. . . .
+- or, for example, assembling in times of such plague and pestilence, the broader historical record reveals that plague, pestilence or disease never stopped Christians from assembling, worshiping or practicing their faith.
+For example, in the third century A.D., in Caesarea, Eusebius wrote this about Christians during a plague in ancient Rome: "All day long some of them [the Christians] tended to the dying and to their burial, countless numbers with no one to care for them.
+Others gathered together from all parts of the city a multitude of those withered from famine and distributed bread to them all." - 193.
+Because of this, in the fourth century the Roman emperor Julian exhorted the pagan priesthood to compete with the Christian charities in times of plague.
+In a letter to the high priest of Galatia, Julian urged the distribution of grain and wine to the poor, noting that "the impious Galileans [Christians], in addition to their own, support ours, [and] it is shameful that our poor should be wanting our aid." - 194.
+In 1527 the Reformation leader Martin Luther, regarding the plague, sheltering in place and public worship, wrote in his letter entitled "Whether one may Flee from a Deadly Plague" that: "Those who are engaged in a spiritual ministry such as preachers and pastors must likewise remain steadfast before the peril of death. . . .
 For when people are dying, they most need a spiritual ministry which strengthens and comforts their consciences by Word and sacrament and in faith overcomes death."

-205. Theolophilus Stark, in his Life of Martin Luther, also records Luther as saying at the time of sickness and plague regarding pastors: "If it be the will of God that we remain and die, our care will avail us nothing.
-Let every one dispose his mind this way: if he be bound to remain and to assist his fellow-men in their death struggles, let him resign himself to God, and say, 'Lord, I am in thy hand; thou hast fixed me here; thy will be done.'"

-206. On the duty of pastors to conduct public worship services in the face of death, Williams Cupper, in his Sermon 10 (1592) wrote: "This then is a spiritual duty which God's faithful ministers ought to perform in the behalf of the people, they ought to be instant at all times, and 'to preach the Word in season, and out of season,' but especially in times of public calamity."
+- 195. Theolophilus Stark, in his Life of Martin Luther, also records Luther as saying at the time of sickness and plague regarding pastors: "If it be the will of God that we remain and die, our care will avail us nothing.
+Let every one dispose his mind this way: if he be bound to remain and to assist his fellow-men in their death struggles, let him resign himself to God, and say, 'Lord, I am in thy hand; thou hast fixed me here; thy will be done." - of death, Williams Cupper, in his Sermon 10 (1592) wrote: "This then is a spiritual duty which God's faithful ministers ought to perform in the behalf of the people, they ought to be instant at all times, and 'to preach the Word in season, and out of season,' but especially in times of public calamity." - 197.
+On assembly to worship during plague, we find the following From the Records of the Burgh of Edinbugh (1585): "The foresaid ballies [alderman]

-207. On assembly to worship during plague, we find the following From the Records of the Burgh of Edinbugh (1585): "The foresaid ballies [Magistrate] and a part of the counsel ordains proclamation to be made through the burgh charging no manner of persons enduring the time of this present pestilence, either men or women, to taken upon hand to hold any conventions. . . but only to convene at Kirk [Church] and market and to no other places. . ."
+and a part of the counsel ordains proclamation to be made through the burgh charging no manner of persons enduring the time of this present pestilence, either men or women, to taken upon hand to hold any conventions. . . but only to convene at Kirk [Church] and market and to no other places. . ."